opengovsg/formsg-javascript-sdk/README.md

   express.json(),
   // Decrypt the submission
   async function (req, res, next) {
-    // Use `decrypt` if the submission does not contain attachments const submission = formsg.crypto.decrypt(
-      formSecretKey,
     // If `verifiedContent` is provided in `req.body.data`, the return object
     // will include a verified key.
-      req.body.data
-    )

-    // Use `decryptWithAttachments` if the submission contains attachments.
-The result
-    // will contain the decrypted submission and attachments. const submissionWithAttachments =
+    const submission = HAS_ATTACHMENTS
-      await formsg.crypto.decryptWithAttachments(formSecretKey, req.body.data)
+      ? await formsg.crypto.decryptWithAttachments(formSecretKey, req.body.data)
+      : formsg.crypto.decrypt(formSecretKey, req.body.data)

-    // If the decryption failed, submission or submissionWithAttachments will be `null`. if (submission) { // or if (submissionWithAttachments)
+    // If the decryption failed, submission will be `null`. if (submission) {
       // Continue processing the submission
     } else {
       // Could not decrypt the submission